Discover New Hampshire’s Farm-fresh Foods

 Why Choose New Hampshire Farm Foods?

 Buying directly from New Hampshire farms ensures you get the freshest, highest-quality foods while supporting a sustainable local economy.
 Farms like Moulton Farm in Meredith, operating since the 1890s, and LaValley Farms in Hooksett grow produce across diverse regions, preserving the state’s iconic landscapes of fields, pastures, and sugar houses.
-Organic farms, supported by NOFA-NH, use regenerative practices like crop rotation and composting to promote soil health and biodiversity.
-Programs like the Local Food for Local Schools Reimbursement Pilot inject funds into the farm economy, ensuring long-term food security.
+Organic farms, supported by Northeast Organic Farming Association of New Hampshire, use regenerative practices like crop rotation and composting to promote soil health and biodiversity.
 By choosing farm-fresh foods, you’re investing in healthier communities and a thriving agricultural heritage.

 Get Started Today!